-Refunds are administered according to the Tuition Refund Policy, http://the-bac.edu/students/studentservices/bursar/tuition-refund-policies.
-The amount of the refund is contingent upon the date the student's written notice is received by the Registrar or Advising Services.
+Refunds are administered according to the Tuition Refund Policy, <a href="http://the-bac.edu/students written notice is received by the Registrar or Advising Services.
 Students who have received financial aid while at the BAC must contact the Financial Aid Office regarding an exit interview concerning their rights and responsibilities as student loan borrowers.
 International students must speak with the Designated School Official/ International Advisor prior to processing a Full Withdrawal.